MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 “We perform for joy,” Barnaby said, placing a flipper to his chest.
 “For the lil’ ones who never seen a mermaid.
 For the old souls who forgot how to dream.
 We bring awe where the tide meets the heart.”

-Kitty blinked.
-No treasure.
-No map.
-Just a chance to deliver wonder.
+Kitty blinked. *No treasure?
+No map?
+Just a chance to deliver wonder.*

 “Well,” she said, tail swishing slow, “I reckon we can help.
 Ain’t every day you get to chase a dream.”